Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-In this model, magnetic reconnection occurs between the stellar and planetary magnetic fields at the boundary of the planet's magnetosphere, requiring the planet to have an intrinsic magnetic field \cite{Lanza_2012}.
+In this model, magnetic reconnection occurs between the stellar and planetary magnetic fields at the boundary of the planet's magnetosphere, which requires the planet to have an intrinsic magnetic field \cite{Lanza_2012}.
 The power released in this interaction is:

-where $0 \leq \gamma \leq 1$ depends on the relative orientation of the magnetic field lines of the stellar and planetary fields, while the other symbols have already been introduced.
-The effective radius of the planetary magnetosphere is already included in Eq.~(\ref{eq:Reconnection}).
-The value of $\gamma \sim 1$ when the magnetic fields have opposite directions so that the reconnection has its maximum efficiency.
-By comparing Eqs.~(\ref{p_aw_max}) and~(\ref{eq:Reconnection}), we see that
+where $0 \leq \gamma \leq 1$ depends on the relative orientation of the magnetic field lines of the stellar and planetary fields.
+This equation accounts for the effective radius of the planetary magnetosphere.
+The value $\gamma \sim 1$ occurs when the magnetic fields have opposite directions, so reconnection has its maximum efficiency.
+Comparing Eqs.~(\ref{p_aw_max}) and~(\ref{eq:Reconnection})

 in the limit in which Eq.~(\ref{p_aw_max}) is valid.
 Equation~\ref{p_ratio} shows that the power made available by the Alfv\'en wing mechanism is usually smaller than that delivered by the reconnection mechanism provided that $M_{\rm A} \ll 1$.
-If one is interested in the order of magnitude of the available power, one can neglect the power conveyed by the Alfv\'en waves in comparison with that released by the reconnection.
-However, we notice that when the planet has no intrinsic magnetic field, $P_{\rm SPI}^{\rm REC} = 0$, only the power conveyed by the Alfv\'en waves can produce an SPI signal in the stellar atmosphere.
+To determine the order of magnitude of the available power, we could neglect the power conveyed by the Alfv\'en waves in comparison with that released by the reconnection.
+However, if the planet has no intrinsic magnetic field, $P_{\rm SPI}^{\rm REC} = 0$, so only the power conveyed by the Alfv\'en waves can produce an SPI signal in the stellar atmosphere.

 \paragraph{The Helicity Variation Model}